mousemke/flounder/README.md

     + fixed addPlaceholder method for blur of opened dropdown
     + onSelect now reacts on change event

++ traviscli
+    + dropped support for node 0.11
+    + added support for node 5.0.0

 + tests
     + add test "blurOpenedDropdown" to cover fix